LakminaULS/Tip_Calculator_21UG0485/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.

 ---

-Feel free to replace the placeholders with actual details relevant to your app.
-Additionally, you can include a "Download" section or provide a link to the APK file if you have a release version available for download.